 Beneficial insects have an essential role to play in all gardens.
 Whether they’re pollinating our crops or preying on pests, these insects make our job as gardeners a lot easier.
 By building a bug hotel, you can encourage beneficials to check in and take up residence.
-In this video, we’ll show you how easy it is to make one.
+And they're really easy to make!

 Bug hotel designs